-The prince had paid €7 million at auction for the portrait of the goddess Venus by 16th-century Italian painter Lucas Cranach, yet tests would soon reveal that the pigments used in the painting dated from the 20th century.
+The prince had paid €7 million at auction for the portrait of the goddess Venus by 16th-century German painter Lucas Cranach, yet tests would soon reveal that the pigments used in the painting dated from the 20th century.

 Mr Ruffini was well-known in the art world.
 Since the 1990s, he had sold dozens - even hundreds - of paintings by luminaries such as Parmigianino and El Greco to some of the great museums of Europe, including the Louvre, often through intermediaries.